Prithivi2807/C_Project/README.md

-# C_Project
-## Hello sir I created this Assighment by using of ubuntu Nano Terminal
-## Download the sysinfo.c file paste into any where in the linux
-for example paste it in Desktop
+Download the sysinfo.c file paste into any where in the linux for example paste it in Desktop
-## Open the Terminal and use cd ~/Desktop
+Open the Terminal and use cd ~/Desktop
-## Compile the C program
+Compile the C program
 gcc -o sysinfo sysinfo.c
-## Run the compiled program, passing the directory to list as an argument
+Run the compiled program, passing the directory to list as an argument ./sysinfo
-./sysinfo

 it will show